iterative/ldb-resources/documentation/Command-summary.md

 Instantiate objects preserving full storage paths.
 Only supported for default LDB format (annotation file per every object).

-`--preview [integer]`
+`--preview [lambda_id]`

-Preview dataset instantiates data objects using a specific lambda function (for example, downscaling to specific size for image previews).
-Has no effect if storage does not support object lambdas, or code access points are not configured.
+Preview flag instantiates data objects after passing them through a given lambda function (for example, downscaling to specific size for image previews).
+It has no effect if cloud storage does not support object lambdas, or code access point for `lambda_id` was not configured.

 # COMMIT [message]

 `COMMIT` takes the currently staged dataset and saves it to LDB.
-This action makes workspace "clean" – meaning that all changes are saved, and workspace can be erased if needed.
-The result of `COMMIT` command on "dirty" workspace is a new version of dataset.
+This action renders workspace "clean" – meaning that all changes are saved, and workspace can be erased if needed.
+The result of `COMMIT` command on "dirty" workspace is always a new version of dataset.

 The optional `message` flag will be added as the commit message and shown in `ldb status` when called with a dataset as an argument.

 # DIFF \<ds:\<name\>\> [ds:\<name\>]

-`DIFF` prints a list of differences between two datasets. `DIFF` with one argument can only run from a workspace and assumes the first comparand to be staged dataset.
+`DIFF` prints a list of differences between two datasets. `DIFF` with one argument can only run from a workspace and uses as the first comparand.

 # LIST  \< object-list \> [filters]

-`LIST` can take exact same arguments as `ADD` but only prints matching objects instead of actually adding them.
+`LIST` can take the exact same arguments as `ADD` but only prints matching objects instead of actually adding them.
 Unlike `ADD`, `LIST` without arguments targets objects in a staged dataset.
 To target objects in LDB index, use `ds-root` as the object source.

 # STATUS  [ds:\<name\>[.v<number>]

-When run without arguments from a workspace, `STATUS` summarizes the state of a staged dataset.
-This includes any uncomitted changes and current object count.
+When run without arguments from a workspace, `STATUS` summarizes state of a staged dataset.
+This includes any uncomitted changes and current object counts.
 If called with an argument, `STATUS` prints a summary for a dataset in the argument.

 # PULL [object-id(s)]

-`PULL` changes annotation versions for indicated object(s) to latest version in LDB.
-If no `object-id(s)` specified, applies to all objects in a dataset.
+`PULL` changes annotation versions for indicated object(s) in workspace to latest known to LDB.
+If no `object-id(s)` specified, command will apply to all objects in a workspace.